A Big Country Needs a Big Story!

 Jim Mackay is derided as an eastern dude and a coward because he refuses to enter into the power games that the other men in this harsh landscape play.
 Yet he proves himself a true hero throughout the film and especially at the end when he rides alone to rescue Julie Maragon from the Hannasseys in an amazingly tense scene that will have you on the edge of your seat.
 Jim demonstrates the quiet brand of courage that is incredibly moving and you know in Julie Maragon, with her steadfastness and honesty, he’s met his true match.
 One of the best scenes in the film is when Jim rides a bucking horse into docility.
 You’ll cheer his doggedness and determination.

-This film is famous for its brilliant soundtrack by Jerome Moross.
+This film is famous for its evocative soundtrack by Jerome Moross.
 I bought this on CD a few years ago and I just love it.
 But to see it with those epic images of men riding hell for leather through stony canyons, wow, that’s something special!
 Right from the turning wagon wheels of the opening, the music is as necessary to the story as any of the characters.

 The Big Country is definitely in the long and illustrious line of revisionist westerns where heroism is tempered by doubt and darkness.
 It stands up remarkably well fifty years after its release.
 Seriously, give it a go – it’s long and engrossing and the sort of film they definitely don’t make any more!